-\The traditional bridal bouquet is one of the key highlights during a wedding.
-This tradition dates back centuries.
-But why do brides carry flowers, and what is the history of bridal bouquets?
-From earlier times up until now, the tradition of having flowers for the bride during a wedding has held a meaning associated with good luck and love.
+The traditional bridal bouquet is one of the key highlights of a wedding, and this custom dates back centuries.
+But why do brides carry flowers, and what is the history behind bridal bouquets?
+Throughout history, the tradition of presenting the bride with flowers has symbolized good luck and love.
+Read on to explore the true meaning behind the flowers that brides carry on their special day.

 Why Do Brides Hold Flowers?